Nemit0/Nemit0/README.md

   Bootstrap scripts for fresh Debian/Ubuntu to install Docker, Docker Compose, Git; convenience utilities for EC2 networking, Nginx proxy templates, and APT source fixes.
   Repo: `https://github.com/YOUR_GH_USERNAME/dev-scripts`

-> If you would like a demo or architecture graph, I usually render diagrams with Graphviz for precision and repeatability.

 ---

 ### 🧪 Interests